Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/atmosphere.md

 ## Detailed Description

-This singleton type is used to retireve information about the currently used Atmosphere (theme).
-This allows styling custom components appropriately.
+This singleton type is used to retrieve information about the currently used Atmosphere (theme).
+This makes it possible to theme custom components consistently.

 ## Property Documentation